-- P&T committee members must come from various clinical specialties that adequately represent the needs of sponsors' enrollees. - A majority of the P&T committee members must be practicing physicians, practicing pharmacists or both. - At least one P&T committee practicing pharmacist and one practicing physician must be an expert in the care of elderly or disabled persons. - At least one P&T committee practicing pharmacist and one practicing physician must be independent and free of conflict with respect to the Part D sponsor and pharmaceutical manufacturers.
+- P&T committee members must come from various clinical specialties that adequately represent the needs of sponsors' enrollees. - A majority of the P&T committee members must be practicing physicians, practicing pharmacists or both.
+CMS defines a practicing physician or pharmacist to be an individual having an active U.S. license and practicing in a U.S. clinical setting. - At least one P&T committee practicing pharmacist and one practicing physician must be an expert in the care of elderly or disabled persons. - At least one P&T committee practicing pharmacist and one practicing physician must be independent and free of conflict with respect to the Part D sponsor and pharmaceutical manufacturers.
 Such P&T committee members may have certain non-employee relationships with pharmaceutical manufacturers (for example consulting, advisory, or research relationships) and still be considered independent and free of conflict provided those relationships do not constitute significant sources of income and they do not otherwise have a conflict of interest that would compromise their independence.
 In addition, panel providers in a staff model HMO may be considered independent and free of conflict to the extent that any remuneration received from a Part D sponsor is limited to his or her clinical responsibilities for the care of plan enrollees.